mtoof/push_swap/README.md

 ## Algorithm

-For the stacks with size less than 6 I wrote a simple sort which can be found in the src folder.
+For the stacks with size 5 or less I wrote a simple sort which can be found in the src folder.

 In this project I used `Radix` sort as the main algorithm. `Radix` sort is an efficient algorithm to sort non-negative integers with time complexity O (n).
 For example, we can sort following list of integers with this algorithm